-During fiscal year 2019, we made the strategic decision to focus on perpetual natural gas and oil mineral ownership and growth through mineral acquisitions and the development of our significant mineral acreage inventory in our core areas of focus.
+Our primary focus continues to be on perpetual natural gas and oil mineral ownership and growth through mineral acquisitions and the development of our significant mineral acreage inventory in our core focus areas.
 In accordance with this strategy, we no longer participate in new development on our mineral or leasehold acreage with a cost-bearing working interest.
-We believe that our strategy to focus on mineral ownership is the best path to giving our shareholders the greatest risk-weighted returns on their investments.
+We believe that our strategy to focus on mineral ownership is the best path to giving our stockholders the greatest risk-weighted returns on their investments.

-Our goal is to increase shareholder value through the active management of our fee mineral and leasehold assets.
-We plan to grow our mineral fee holdings by acquiring mineral acreage, in the core areas of resource plays with substantial undeveloped opportunities, that meets or exceeds our corporate return threshold.
-We also plan to proactively lease our mineral holdings.
+Our goal is to increase stockholder value through the active management of our fee mineral and leasehold assets.
+We continue to grow our mineral fee holdings by acquiring mineral acreage, in the core areas of resource plays with substantial undeveloped opportunities, that meets or exceeds our corporate return threshold.
 We have an active program in place focused on leasing open acreage to generate additional lease bonus revenue and future royalty revenue.
+We also generate additional cash flows through opportunistically divesting unleased minerals.